| Explore Your choices

 Clinical Pastoral Education

 Established in 2005, our Clinical Pastoral Education (CPE) program is currently the only Jewish CPE program in the Washington, D.C. area.
 It is also one of the few CPE programs in the region specializing in long-term care.
-The program offers 400 hours of clinical training and is accredited by the College of Pastoral Supervision and Psychotherapy.
+The program offers 400 hours of clinical training and is accredited by the Clinical Pastoral Education-International.

 Our CPE training integrates religious perspectives, personal experiences and behavioral sciences with the realities of pastoral care.
 The program is designed for those who work, or seek to work, with people facing life-changing events.

 A fundamental part of Charles E. Smith Life Communities’ mission is to respect the personal choices, beliefs and dignity of all.
-The curriculum teaches students to minister to patients, families and team members of all backgrounds, and provides students with educational and emotional support through individual supervision and peer group seminars.
+The curriculum teaches students to minister to patients, families and associates of all backgrounds and provides students with educational and emotional support through individual supervision and peer group seminars.

 The tuition cost of a CPE unit on our campus is $800.
-Please contact Rabbi Michaels for more information.
+Please contact Rabbi Dan Braune-Friedman for more information.

 National Institutes of Health Hospice and Palliative Medicine Fellowship